sgorgun/graph-presentation-task-python/README.md

         pass
 ```

-As you can see the provided interface is identical to the `GraphAdjacencyMatrix`, but please note that the time complexity requirements differ for `get_number_of_adjacent_vertices` and `is_edge` method (due to the different underlying data structures that should be used for implementing the interfaces).
+As you can see, the interface is identical to `GraphAdjacencyMatrix`, but please note that the time complexity requirements are different for the `get_number_of_adjacent_vertices` and `is_edge` methods (due to the different underlying data structures that are used to implement the interfaces).

-Please check the unit tests to get some understanding on how to use the class *in the field*.
+Please check the unit tests to gain an understanding of how to use the class *in the field*.

 <br>

-Please use a template for the implementation (tasks/adjacency_dict:GraphAdjacencyDictionary).
+Please use the template `tasks/adjacency_matrix:GraphAdjacencyDictionary` for the implementation.